 Chemical: Most commonly related to industrial accidents, chemical burns can happen when bottles aren’t properly marked as “corrosive” or with labeling that clearly shows the hazards of handling the chemical.
 These burns may happen if there’s a chemical spill on the highway, in a production plant, or even somewhere like a hotel.

-At Rinehardt Law Firm, we can handle cases related to all of these accidents.
+At Rinehardt Injury Attorneys, we can handle cases related to all of these accidents.

 What You Need to Know about Burn Injuries in Columbus

 From the above, burns are generally placed into four categories: